The algebraic structure of Dyson--Schwinger equations with multiple insertion places: Conclusion

 We have given a method to give combinatorially indexed and understandable series solutions to Dyson--Schwinger equations and systems thereof with distinguished insertion places.
 This concludes the single scale portion of the long-standing program one of us has to solve Dyson--Schwinger equations combinatorially.
 These solutions are powerful in that they give us combinatorial control over the expansions.
 So far this has resulted in physically interesting results on the leading log hierarchy \cite{cy17, cy20} and on resurgence \cite{bdy}, both of which would be interesting to investigate in the multiple insertion place case.

-Paul Balduf has done some numerical computations of solutions to Dyson--Schwinger equations with two insertion places (see pp. 44, 45 of \cite{Bslides}).
-Interestingly, when the two insertion places degenerate into one by setting the power of one of the insertions (the parameter $s$) to $-1$, then the function does not appear to be differentiable based on the result of the numerical computation.
+Paul Balduf has done some numerical computations of solutions to Dyson--Schwinger equations with two insertion places.
+See pp. 44, 45 of \cite{Bslides} where he plots the two parameters controlling the exponential growth rate of the coefficients of the anomalous dimension (what he calls $\mu$ and $\lambda$ in the form $(-\lambda)^{-n}\Gamma(n-\mu)$) as a function of the power of the insertions (in our notation $\mu_1-1$ and $\mu_2-1$).
+Interestingly, when the two insertion places degenerate into one by setting the power of one of the insertions to $-1$ (that is, one of the $\mu_i = 0$), then the function does not appear to be differentiable based on the result of the numerical computation.
 It is not clear why this should be, and we certainly have no combinatorial understanding in this direction at present.

 The program of solving Dyson--Schwinger equations with combinatorial expansions has also been interesting for pure combinatorics, first contributing to a renaissance in chord diagram combinatorics, and now suggesting connections to other notions of tubings in combinatorics, eg \cite{carr-devadoss, galashin:tubings}, which deserve further investigation.